Accepting New Clients (updated Sep 25)

 Check Availability

-Separation Anxiety
+1. Separation Anxiety

 Many young children face difficulty separating from their parents, especially when starting school or daycare.
 They may fear that their caregivers will never return, that they are bad and being punished, or that they will be stuck in school forever.
 EMDR helps children identify their negative thoughts, like “I’m unlovable,” or “I will never go home,” and replace them with more positive and adaptive thoughts, like “I can go home after school,” and “my parents love me and want me to be safe.”

-Impulsivity/Tantrums
+2. Impulsivity/Tantrums

 In most cases, children exhibit impulsive behaviors or temper tantrums because they feel out of control or too overwhelmed and unable to express their experiences verbally.
 For a child with a stuck distressing memory, tantrums are their coping responses when feeling re-triggered.
 With EMDR, children will gain more tools of expression, like body scans and scaling, and will be able to reframe their past pains into healthier present perspectives such as, “I can help myself,” “it’s over,” or “I am safe now.”

-Grief and Loss
+3. Grief and Loss

 Children’s experience of grief and loss may look like amplified or inhibited emotional reactions due to their limited knowledge of mortality and the contradictory visuals they receive from media that portray death as temporary or even reversible.
 It can be challenging for children to understand and accept that the person they love is not coming back.
 EMDR can help children feel relief from suffering and push through the natural process towards acceptance of death with a refocus on the positives, “I hold a lot of good memories with them,” or “I will always love them.”

-Divorce or Family Separation
+4. Divorce or Family Separation

 Children who experience a divorce of caregivers or a family separation may not have the social or developmental skills to compartmentalize themselves out of the reasoning for the split and may internalize and blame themselves.
 Children can also endure a loss of their routines with changes of households or losing a caretaker and may not feel that they have the tools to adapt to a new lifestyle.
 Any difficulty in transitions, sleeping, eating, or social relationships may indicate that they are struggling with the family changes.
 EMDR can help children of divorce and family separation by strengthening their self-soothing and emotional regulation skills and encouraging them to apply appropriate reasoning to detach themselves from their caregiver’s separation.

-New Siblings/Family Members
+5. New Siblings/Family Members

 As just previously mentioned, children may have a hard time adapting to new routines, and changes in the household dynamics.
 Just like a subtraction of a member can cause dysregulation, an additional member can have a similar effect.
 In particular, a new sibling could be a very anxiety-provoking experience for a child, especially if they are an only child.
 They may experience worries of “what ifs,” “what if my parents won’t want to play with me anymore?”
 “What if the new baby is better than me?”
 “What if I have to give all my toys away?”
 EMDR can help children refocus on the strengths of their own relationships in the family unit to build resiliency and find more adaptive thoughts of, “I can have someone to play with,” and “my parents will always love me too.”

-Phobias/Anxiety/Nightmares
+6. Phobias/Anxiety/Nightmares

 Much like impulsivity and tantrums, children primarily develop anxious thoughts and behaviors due to feeling out of control, overwhelmed, or unsafe.
 A child’s outward display of anxiety can look like recurring nightmares of the event, skin or lip picking, panic attacks, or even avoidance of distressing events such as becoming emotionally dysregulated when going into the car or on a bike if they experienced a crash or accident.
 EMDR can help alleviate these anxiety behaviors by building their resiliency with healthier coping skills and language to express their worries.

-Depression/Low Self-Esteem
+7. Depression/Low Self-Esteem

 Children who suffer from depression may find themselves lost, unworthy, or even unlovable.
 These negative self-beliefs impact the child’s mental health and cause them to feel and behave adversely.
 EMDR helps children work through the genesis of their negative self-talk, such as: “I am bad,” “I make poor choices,” and “no one likes me,” to reframe into their strengths and to replace the negative with more positive thoughts of, “I am good,” “I can make mistakes and learn from them,” and “I have good friends and family that love me.”
+While EMDR is a common treatment for depression in children, other depression therapy treatments are also available.

-How Effective is EMDR for Children?
+How effective is EMDR for children?

 How can parents help at home?